 C02 Pistols are permitted on site if they are firing under 360 fps with a fresh CO2 canister.
 All CO2 pistols must be chrono checked before use.

-Pyro must be a recognised manufactured product (we sell Enola Gaye products on site).
+Pyro must be manufactured by a recognised manufacturer (we sell Enola Gaye products on site).
 Gas powered grenades which spray numerous beebs are not permitted.
 Any item which "propels" pyro is not permitted (unless it is used only by a marshal for a specific purpose (ie milsim games).
 Dynatec type "bang" grenades are permitted, but can only be used as trip mines, rolled into a position or dropped from a height of no more than 1 metre due to their heavy weight and potential for injury.